merely-useful/py-rse/index.md

     output.append(sample * scaling)
 ```

-### Replace tests with flags to clarify repeated tests.
+### Replace tests with flags to clarify repeated tests

 Novice programmers frequently write conditional tests like this: